Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 The amplitude itself is derived from a simple link budget.
 Each orbit type is assigned a nominal transmit power (about 52 dBm for GEO, 53 dBm for IGSO and 55 dBm for MEO).
+Orbit type is detected by checking `sqrtA` so that IGSO and MEO receive the proper power.
 Path loss is computed from the current slant range including a fixed 2 dB atmospheric term.
 The gain factor multiplies this result before limiting to the 16‑bit output range.
 The computed power is further adjusted toward the target